-Even if you are a seaman for many years already, there will always be a first time.
-In my case it was crossing the Equator after 11 years of sailing.
+Even if you have been a seaman for many years already, there will always be a first time.
+In my case, it was crossing the Equator after 11 years of sailing!

 It was fun and very memorable.

 At 13:00H, we were all summoned to the bridge.
-We know that the ceremony has started but we didn’t know what awaits us.
+We know that the ceremony has started but we don’t know what awaits us.

-With ice cold water buckets in our hands, we were beholden at Poseidon’s presence as he graced us on the Starboard wing.
+With ice-cold water buckets in our hands, we were beholden with Poseidon’s presence as he graced us on the Starboard wing.
 The sun was shining so bright that his crowning glory was magnified tenfold.

 Wielding the King’s Weapon